Close

 We do not promote branded items including coats and shoes as we are mindful of additional costs to parents if students begin to insist on them.

-One pair of studs may be worn in the ear lobes, size no larger than 11mm (shirt-button size); no other piercings are permitted.
+One pair of studs may be worn in the ear lobes, size no larger than 11mm (shirt-button size).

 Extremes in hair styles such as wedges, undercuts, shaved back, gel and dyed hair (including “wash in/wash out dyes”) are not permitted.
 Hair should be no shorter than a grade 2.
 Long hair should be worn off the face.
 For certain subjects, it will need to be tied back.
 No hats or headgear are permitted.